 Strategy enhancement

-I decided to add a trend filter to enhance this strategy.
+I will implement a trend filter to enhance this strategy.
 I added a condition checking the uptrend of the short-term line:

-// * PRT Bands Trend lines crossing strategy with positive trend * //
+// * PRT Bands Trend lines crossing in positive trend strategy * //

 // Risk Management